sauerduels/stats-generator/README.md

 # Demo Stats Extractor (extractor.go)

 Extracts stats from demos and outputs them in the [SauerDuels server](https://github.com/sauerduels/server) stats log format.

+## Requirements

+The Go compiler must be installed on your system.

 ## Input